kudashevs/keywords-extractor/README.md

 ## Usage

-The key feature of the `keywords-extractor` library is the possibility to extract not just individual nouns, but the meaningful sequences of words that make more sense in some contexts.
+The key feature of the `keywords-extractor` library is the possibility to extract not only individual nouns, but meaningful sequences of words that make more sense in some contexts.
 This possibility is provided by the [RAKE PHP](https://github.com/kudashevs/rake-php) library that is used as the default extraction algorithm.
 If this library doesn't suit your needs, it can be easily substituted with something more appropriate or relevant.

-The behavior of the `KeywordsExtractor` class is pretty straightforward.
-To extract keywords just call the `extract` method:
+The usage of the `KeywordsExtractor` class is pretty straightforward.
+To extract keywords call the `extract` method:
 ```php
 use Kudashevs\KeywordsExtractor\KeywordsExtractor;